 Rights for annual vacation and vacation benefit

-The employees have mandatory right of vacation, namely minimal 20 working days and maximum 26 working days, if full time employed.
-For part time employees, the vacation period is 10 days.
-Additional, up to 7 days, are mandatory for employees for other, planned or sudden events and needs related to family matters, education and defined circumstances.
-A legally defined benefit for vacation is defined at the level of 40% of average last three month net salary, thus ranging the benefit between 160 and 200 Euros.
+The employees have the mandatory right of vacation, namely a minimum of 20 working days and maximum of 26 working days if full-time employed.
+For part-time employees, the vacation period is 10 days.
+Additional, up to 7 days, are mandatory for employees for other, planned or sudden events and needs related to family matters, education, and defined circumstances.
+A legally defined benefit for vacation is defined at the level of 40% of the average last three months net salary, thus ranging the benefit between 160 and 200 Euros.

-According to the Law for work security and health, all the employers are mandatory obliged to undertake several categories of the employees’ health exams at the accredited health institutions, public or private.
+According to the Law for work security and health, all employers are mandatorily obliged to undertake several categories of the employees’ health exams at accredited health institutions, public or private.
 The health exams are determined by the particular bye-laws and vary from:

 - Previous exams